AlessGoss/alessgoss.github.io/README.md

 2. Then, customize your fork (add, edit or delete files).
 You must commit changes in the `main` branch only.
 3. And finally, [create a pull request](https://github.com/AlessGoss/alessgoss.github.io/compare).

-I will review your commit(s) and merge your pull request if it's OK.
+I will review your commit(s) and merge your pull request if it's okay.

 ## Software I use